furycd001/8bit/README.md

 ![alt text](8bit.png "8bit")

-This bash script uses ImageMagick to convert images to 8-bit color palettes.
+This is abash script that uses ImageMagick to convert images to 8-bit color palettes.
 It defines several color palettes and applies these palettes to all `.jpg`, `.jpeg`, and `.png` images in the current directory.
 The remapped images are saved in the `output_images` directory.

 ## Prerequisites